DCPROGS/HJCFIT/documentation/source/parallel.rst

 OpenMP
 ======

-HJCFIT will by default be complied with openmp support.
+HJCFIT will by default be compiled with openmp support.
 The parallelisation is by default over either the number of bursts or over the individual open close transitions within the burst.
 Typically experiments either have many short bursts or a few long bursts so it really only makes sense to parallelise